 Studies are constantly being conducted on how the mind works.
 Clearing your head by exercising before studying has been proven to improve memory and cognitive processing.
 Selecting the right time of day to study also plays a large role in your ability to learn.
 Finding a quiet location away from distractions such as television and cell phones will better help you process information.
 Even though many factors can improve your ability to memorize large pieces of information, sometimes nothing beats using the traditional study method of using flashcards.

 This video explains how using repetition helps people memorize information.
-It goes over a 11 memorization tips.
+It goes over 11 memorization tips.

 Digital Flashcard Apps